Hurt after loss, Hansen livid at question of NZ’s commitment

-YOKOHAMA, Japan (AP) — Already hurting after the All Blacks’ unbeaten streak at the Rugby World Cup was upended by England, New Zealand head coach Steve Hansen was livid when the commitment of his players was called into question.
+YOKOHAMA, Japan (AP) — Already hurting after the All Blacks’ unbeaten streak at the Rugby World Cup was upended by England, Steve Hansen was livid when the commitment of his New Zealand players was called into question.

 Hansen had congratulated England and its Australian coach Eddie Jones after the 19-7 win and accepted that his two-time defending champions were upstaged by a better team on Saturday.

-But his mood darkened when All Blacks captain Kieran Read was asked if the team turned up with the right attitude.
-After waiting for Read to finish his answer, Hansen lined up to deliver a one-two-three combination.
+But when All Blacks captain Kieran Read was asked if the team turned up with the right attitude, Hansen listened to that answer before delivering a one-two-three combination in response of own.

 “I’d just like to clear that up, too.
 I think it’s quite a disrespectful question,” Hansen said.
 “To suggest that the All Blacks turned up not being hungry.
 They’re desperate to win the game.
 Because I’m asking at halftime to get hungrier, doesn’t mean to say they’ve turned up not hungry.
 There’s a big difference.”